 Even with more individuals speaking up against sexual misconduct in the workplace and filing claims, how a company handles harassment reporting and workplace bullying is critical to the entire process.
 One of the most important aspects that these high-profile cases have illustrated is that victims of workplace harassment, discrimination and bullying need to feel safe in coming forward and confident that management will investigate incidents and take the appropriate measures to hold those accountable for their actions.

-Vault Platform is revolutionizing the process of workplace harassment reporting and resolution.
+Vault Platform is revolutionizing the process of workplace misconduct reporting and resolution.
 Hotlines have been ineffective and underutilized for too long.
 Vault Platform is designed to support a culture of trust and safety, with a mobile application that creates a secure and confidential space for employees to file records of misconduct they experience or witness.
 The Resolution Hub then triages these reports to the most appropriate team, so action can be taken swiftly and effectively before employees take their grievance elsewhere.